ekino/docker-buildbox/README.md

 ### Local testing

 To contribute you will need python3.6, docker, docker-buildx and pipenv (installed by `pip install pipenv`).
-For a golang image, the script render.sh must be launch to generate Dockerfile for each version

 - Clone the repo
 - Create your pipenv environnement